New York Tech Students Selected as Finalists in Port Authority Robotics Challenge

 The A.R.E.S. team was selected as a finalist in the challenge.
 From left: Saverio Marsicano, Evelyn Zhinin Tacuri, Gunn Aggarwal, Ivy Manglicmot, Yuri Kent Calumpit, Ray Khan, Anthony Vazquez Rivas (not pictured)

 “I remember just before Thanksgiving, we had an important meeting with Port Authority Engineers.
 [The students] had to defend the robot design.
 What I saw and heard shocked me.
 The team wasn’t just students working on a project; they were engineers defending their work.
-I was very proud of them,” says Mariscano.
+I was very proud of them,” says Marsicano.

 The teams submitted their designs to the Port Authority at the end of the semester and attended a networking breakfast and finalist selection event on January 16.
-The team led by Nizich developed the Tunnel Emergency Response and Reconnaissance Automation (TERRA); Mariscaon’s team designed the Autonomous Response and Emergency Sentinel (A.R.E.S.).
+The team led by Nizich developed the Tunnel Emergency Response and Reconnaissance Automation (TERRA); Marsicano’s team designed the Autonomous Response and Emergency Sentinel (A.R.E.S.).

-After much anticipation, the Port Authority selected the New York Tech team led by Mariscano as a finalist for their robotic machine design, which conducts routine surveillance of the tunnel at 20 mph.
+After much anticipation, the Port Authority selected the New York Tech team led by Marsicano as a finalist for their robotic machine design, which conducts routine surveillance of the tunnel at 20 mph.
 When it detects indicators such as gas leaks, smoke, or repeated honking, it activates the emergency mode and accelerates to 40 mph.
 Using LiDAR (Light Detection and Ranging), infrared sensors, and cameras, the A.R.E.S. navigates obstacles, locates individuals, facilitates two-way communication between distressed individuals and Port Authority staff.
 It also carries essential tools to deal with a number of medical and vehicle emergencies.

 Team TERRA (from left): Michael Nizich, Hein Htet Zaw, Umair Tahir, Emily Prieto, Maha Bukhari, Abdul Raafay Irfan